Scholarships & Grants

 Full-time undergraduate and graduate students who graduated from Kansas high schools, are pursuing a degree from the School of Business and have a minimum 3.25 cumulative GPA.
 First preference will be given to students from Emporia, Kansas City, Lawrence, Manhattan, Topeka and Wichita.
 Contact the School of Business (620) 341-5225 for more information.

-Classified Personnel Dependent/Child Scholarship (To Top)
+University Support Staff Dependent/Child Scholarship (To Top)

 Stephen & Karen Kohler Clegg Scholarship (To Top)